wp-plugins/custom-avatars-for-comments/readme.txt

 == Changelog ==

+= 0.2.1.1 ( 2010-04-06 ) =
+ * This should fix the upgrade bug reported by [Twinkling82](http://gamingirl.com/) which kept the plugin in a perpetual upgrade loop.
+Thanks for the report!
 = 0.2.1.0 ( 2010-04-05 ) =
  * Add a 'reset plugin' checkbox, if anybody runs into upgrading problems.
  * Small fix for image URLs